melix/gradle-compile-avoidance-current-model/README.md

 ```

-then calling: `gradle java9Jar` will show:
+then calling: `./gradlew java9Jar` will show:

 ```
 :demo